 Google Results on Men’s Underwear Preferences

-Back when The Underwear Expert was on Kickstarter in 2014 (yeah!), they polled 45,000 readers on their underwear preferences.
-Keep in mind that The Underwear Expert’s readership probably would have been gay-leaning at the time.
+When The Underwear Expert was on Kickstarter in 2014, they polled 45,000 readers on their underwear preferences.
+Remember that The Underwear Expert’s readership probably would have been gay-leaning then.
 While gay guys have some of the best taste in underwear – it’s true – gay guys also are a small subset of the universe of guys.
-Hence, some of the results don’t represent the entire men’s underwear market.
+Hence, some results don’t represent the entire men’s underwear market.
 Nonetheless, here are the key findings:

-- 27% of respondents preferred briefs to only 22% preferring boxer briefs, followed by 17% for jockstraps and 15% for trunks.
+- 27% of respondents preferred briefs, 22% preferred boxer briefs, 17% for jockstraps, and 15% for trunks.
 I believe the guys responding to this poll were ahead of the curve.
-It wasn’t until last year, 2021, that briefs picked up momentum as mainstream men’s underwear again.
+It wasn’t until 2021 that briefs picked up momentum as mainstream men’s underwear again.

 - At the time of the poll – November 2014 – only 9% of respondents bought underwear through Amazon.
 My hunch is that this number is far higher today.